Choisinyi/Business_KPIs_analysis_Tableau/README.md

 ![image](https://user-images.githubusercontent.com/80455832/125060539-10da4180-e0df-11eb-8dbd-2ae7ab25acea.png)

 Findings:

-We can see that that there are 4 employees left in Feb, the retention rate is low.
-Thus, the HR team hire people internally in order to improve the retention rate in March.
+- We can see that that there are 4 employees left in Feb, the retention rate is low
+- Thus, the HR team hire people internally in order to improve the retention rate in March.

 ## Marketing KPIs: